truefoundry/truefoundry-docs/deployment/service/fastapi.md

 {% tabs %}
 {% tab title="Deploying using python API" %}

-Here we will use the `Service` class from servicefoundry library to deploy the service.
-Note that we need to set the host to `0.0.0.0` so that  it can accept connections from outside the container.
+* Here we will use the `Service` class from servicefoundry library to define and deploy the service.

+* Note that we need to set the host to `0.0.0.0` so that  it can accept connections from outside the container.

+* We are also using the `PythonBuild` class to define that we need a python environement.
+Learn more about our [build process here](../concepts/build.md).

 **File Structure:**